-Sustainability Services employees work-study, and on occassion non-work-study, students.
-If you are interested in being a part of the Sustainability Services team, please contact Travis Freidman (Sustainability Coordinator) at firstname.lastname@example.org or Career and Employment Services (CES).
+Sustainability Services employees work-study, and on occasion non-work-study, students.
+If you are interested in being a part of the Sustainability Services team, please contact Travis Freidman (Sustainability & Energy Manager) at email@example.com or Career and Employment Services (CES).

 Send us an email at firstname.lastname@example.org or give us a call at campus extension x1560.
 Our staff will address your feedback as soon as possible and all comments, questions, concerns, and suggestions are welcome.